marineteroitin/gods-of-the-arena-front/README.md

 # Gods Of The Arena Front

-This project is the frontend of th technical test for the Pulp.
+This project is the frontend of the technical test for the Pulp.

 ## Development mode